Four Choices in Receiving Any Message

 This is definitely not the ideal morning you’d hoped for.
 What do you do now?
 You have four options:

-1. Hear blame and internalize the blame.
-My father thinks I’m worthless.
+1. Hear blame and blame myself: My father thinks I’m worthless.
 Why shouldn’t he?
 I’ve turned into a nothing.

-2. Hear blame and externalize the blame.
-My father thinks I’m worthless.
+2. Hear blame and blame them: My father thinks I’m worthless.
 But what has he done to support my dreams?
 He always complains!

-3. Connect with your own feelings and needs: When my father communicates indirectly to mother like the way he did, I feel discouraged and annoyed because in those moments I’m in need of empathy, respect, support and consideration of my choices.
+3. Understand myself: When my father communicates indirectly to mother like the way he did, I feel discouraged and annoyed because in those moments I’m in need of empathy, respect, support and consideration of my choices.

-4. Connect with your father’s feelings and needs: Could my father be feeling frustrated and worried because he’d like assurance that I’m spending my time doing things that support my career?
+4. Understand them: Could my father be feeling frustrated and worried because he’d like assurance that I’m spending my time doing things that support my career?

 Needless to say, #1 and #2 fuel disconnection. #3 and #4 support connection but require the mindset to understand that: